yanolja/mimir/docs/sources/configuration/reference-configuration-parameters.md

   [tls_insecure_skip_verify: <boolean> | default = false]
 ```

-### frontend_worker_config
+### frontend_worker

-The frontend_worker_config configures the worker - running within the querier - picking up and executing queries enqueued by the query-frontend or query-scheduler.
+The `frontend_worker` block configures the worker running within the querier, picking up and executing queries enqueued by the query-frontend or the query-scheduler.

 ```yaml
 # Address of query frontend service, in host:port format.
 If